From the Domesday book to the present day, come back in time and have a look through the history of Fleetwood.

 Plans for a pier were first made in the 1890s but building did not start until 1909 and Fleetwood Pier opened in 1910.
 At 150m long it was one of the shortest piers in the country and the last new seaside pier to be built in the UK.

-After withstanding a fire in 1952, it finally met its fate in 2008 after a fire on 9 September led to its demolition later in the same month.
+After withstanding a fire in 1952, it finally met its fate in 2008.
+A fire on 9 September led to its demolition later in the same month, sealing it’s place in the history of Fleetwood.

 Trams to Fleetwood